 In connection with the 2012 Recapitalization, the Company recorded an additional \$32.5 million of deferred financing costs as an asset during fiscal 2012.
-This amount, in addition to the \$7.4 million recorded on the consolidated balance sheet at January 1, 2012, is expected to be amortized into interest expense over the seven-year expected term of the debt.
-Additionally, in connection with the 2012 Recapitalization, the Company had write-offs of financing costs totaling approximately \$8.0 million related to the extinguished debt.
+This amount, in addition to the \$7.4 million recorded on the consolidated balance sheet at January 1, 2012, is being amortized into interest expense over the seven-year expected term of the debt.
+Additionally, in connection with the 2012 Recapitalization, the Company had write-offs of financing costs totaling approximately \$8.0 million related to the extinguishment of the previous debt facility.

-In connection with the Company's repurchases and retirement of its 2007 fixed rate notes, the Company wrote-off financing costs of approximately \$1.2 million in 2010.
-In connection with scheduled principal payments of its Fixed Rate Notes (Note 4), the Company wrote-off financing costs of approximately \$0.4 million in 2012.
-Deferred financing cost expense, including the aforementioned amounts, was approximately \$5.0 million, \$3.7 million and \$13.8 million in 2010, 2011 and 2012, respectively.
+In connection with scheduled principal payments of its Fixed Rate Notes (Note 4), the Company expensed financing costs of approximately \$0.4 million in 2012 and approximately \$0.5 million in 2013.
+Deferred financing cost expense, including the aforementioned amounts, was approximately \$3.7 million, \$13.8 million and \$6.1 million in 2011, 2012 and 2013, respectively.